 Improving Lives of Rural Communities Through Developing Small Hybrid Renewable Energy Systems

-This publication presents case studies of the six pilot projects in selected developing member countries for the development of small hybrid renewable energy systems in Asian rural areas and small isolated islands.
+Case studies highlight experiences of six pilot projects on the development of small hybrid renewable energy systems in Asian rural areas and small isolated islands.

 Despite significant economic growth in Asia in recent decades, millions of people in rural Asia still lack access to electricity.
 A project has been implemented to develop small hybrid renewable energy systems in these areas.